Bletia coccinea Lex. 1825

 Flower Size 3 1/2" [8.75 cm]

-Found in the states of Jalisco, Michoacan, México, Morelos, Guerrero and Oaxaca, Mexcio near the Pacific coast on bluffs, grassy slopes and grassy and rocky hillsides in oak or semi-deciduous forests at elevations of 1500 to 2000 meters as a medium sized, warm to cold growing terrestrial orchid with ovoid-ellipsoid or fusiform, horizontal pseudobulbs carrying narrowly lanceolate, plicate, long petiolate leaves that are present at flowering and blooms in the spring through fall on an erect, 12 to 20" [30 to 50 cm] long, racemose, few flowered inflorescence arising from the base of the leaves with a few, wide open flowers.
-In colonial days the people used the corms of this orchid to produce a glue called "Tzacuhtli" that was used in plumbing.
+Found in Jalisco, Michoacan, México, Morelos, Guerrero and Oaxaca states of Mexico near the Pacific coast on bluffs, grassy slopes and grassy and rocky hillsides in oak or semi-deciduous forests at elevations of 1500 to 2000 meters as a medium sized, cool growing terrestrial orchid with ovoid-ellipsoid or fusiform, horizontal pseudobulbs carrying narrowly lanceolate, plicate, long petiolate leaves that are present at flowering and blooms in the spring through fall on an erect, 12 to 20" [30 to 50 cm] long, racemose, few flowered inflorescence arising from the base of the leaves with a few, wide open flowers.

 Synonyms Bletia fulgens Rchb.f.
 1855